jboy/nim-pymod/README.md

 or `.accessFlat(T)`, an `ObjectConversionError` will be raised (even in release mode).

-PyArrayObject & PyArrayIterator usage example
+PyArrayObject & PyArrayIter usage example
 ---------------------------------------------

 Here is a simple example of how to use `PyArrayObject` & `PyArrayForwardIter[T]`: